rtc11/nob.kt/README.md

 # nob.kt - NoBuild for Kotlin
-This is inspired by the header only library version for C [https://tsoding/nob.h](https://github.com/tsoding/nob.h)
+This is inspired by the header only library version for C [https://github.com/tsoding/nob.h](https://github.com/tsoding/nob.h)

-The idea is to build Kotlin files only with the use of Kotlin it self.
-You only need to install the Kotlin compiler.

-# Setup
+Build kotlin files only with kotlin.
+This no-build library rebuild it self if changed and uses a Kotlin daemon for speeding up the compilation times.

-`nob.kt` contains the source code that can compile Kotlin files.
+`nob.kt` contains the source code of the library.

-`nob` is a bootstrap shell-script for ease, but its not necessary, you can do this manually.
+`nob` is a bootstrap and entrypoint shell script for nob and your kotlin source files.
-If using the shell script `nob`, make sure its pointing to the correct KOTLIN_LIB path.
-This also assumes you have the binaries for kotlinc and java available.
+Make sure the KOTLIN_LIB path is correct.

 # Usage
-Bootstrap nob and compile Main.kt:
+Bootstrap nob for the first time, and compile Main.kt
 > ./nob Main.kt

-Compile Main.kt:
-> ./nob Main.kt

-Compile nob.kt:
+Compile changes in nob.kt or Main.kt
 > ./nob Main.kt